 Maternal Child Nursing Care, 7th Edition

-Master the essentials of maternity and pediatric nursing with this comprehensive, all-in-one text!
+Help your students master the essentials of maternity and pediatric nursing with this comprehensive, all-in-one text!
 Maternal Child Nursing Care, 7th Edition covers the issues and concerns of women during their childbearing years and children during their developing years.
 It uses a family-centered, problem-solving approach to patient care, with guidelines supported by evidence-based practice.
 New to this edition is an emphasis on clinical judgment skills and a new chapter on children with integumentary dysfunction.
-Written by a team of experts led by Shannon E. Perry and Marilyn J. Hockenberry, this book provides the accurate information you need to succeed in the classroom, the clinical setting, and on the Next Generation NCLEX-RN® examination.
+Written by a team of nursing experts, this book provides the accurate information students need to succeed in the classroom, the clinical setting, and on the Next Generation NCLEX-RN® examination.

 - Focus on the family throughout the text emphasizes the influence of the entire family in health and illness.